 “There are times when one’s life appears to be a stage.
 People come, people go.
-They come in order to go, and go with no intent of return.
+They come to go and go with no intention of return.
 When they return, they return as one’s past.
 A past that would make you feel that the present is false.” – Vijay Tendulkar.

-1. I am very curious to know, who were Tendulakar Sahab’s influencers?
+- I am very curious to know, who were Tendulakar Sahab’s influencers?
 I am asking this because I was reading, Manus Navache Bait (Man is An Island), one of his first plays, was remarkable.
 People had never heard such dialogues before.
-Theatre at that time used very stylised acting and long sentences with very flowery language; it was distanced from reality.
-Something similar to which you spoke in the Episode 29 about Samuel Beckett and other playwrights trying to bring court room dramas to dining rooms.
-So do you have any insights what made him start this way?
+Theatre at that time used very stylized acting and long sentences with very flowery language; it was distanced from reality.
+Something similar to which you spoke in Episode 29 about Samuel Beckett and other playwrights trying to bring courtroom dramas to dining rooms.
+So do you have any insights into what made him start this way?

-2. What was happening in from 1960 to 1990s that Tendulkar wanted to express his thoughts through violence; because according to my limited knowledge, he said, that he lived in a simple middle class family which was doing fine.
+- What was happening from 1960 to 1990s that Tendulkar wanted to express his thoughts through violence; because according to my limited knowledge, he said, that he lived in a simple middle-class family which was doing fine.

-6. What is the one thing which young generation playwrights should learn from Tendulkar and what is that one should avoid considering the current times?
+- What is the one thing which the young generation playwrights should learn from Tendulkar and what is that one should avoid considering the current times?

-I hope we have piqued your interests in the plays of Vijay Tendulkar.
-His Marathi plays have been translated in Hindi and English and Kannada and Bengali.
+- I hope we have piqued your interest in the plays of Vijay Tendulkar.
+His Marathi plays have been translated into Hindi and English and Kannada and Bengali.

 You can follow Ramu on @BoodhuRamu on Twitter and me @audiogyan.
 I have added a few links in the show notes for further reading on Vijay Tendulkar.

 Welcome to Audiogyan Biographies.
 Today we will be documenting Vijay Tendulkar with a bit of help from Ramu Ramanathan.